austimkelly/rekon/README.md

-    "run_ip_scan": true, -- Provide a list of associated IP addresses "http_status_scan": true, -- Return the HTTP status of the domain "sec_headers_scan": true, -- Look for specific missing security headers }
+    "run_ip_scan": true, -- Provide a list of associated IP addresses "http_status_scan": true, -- Return the HTTP status of the domain "sec_headers_scan": true, -- Look for specific missing security headers "take_screenshot": true, -- use selenium to snag a screeshot of a valid domain }
 ```